 Once you find the problematic application, it’s advised that you remove it.
-There are several ways to do that, but the most effective one is to use uninstaller software such as IOBit Uninstaller.
+There are several ways to do that, but the most effective one is to use one of the best uninstaller software on the market.

 In case you’re not familiar, uninstaller software is a special application that can easily remove any software from your PC.